zaspel/hmglib/README.md

 ### How to go further ?

 It is first suggested to read reference [1], found in the literature section of this page.
-To construct H matrices, for other matrix types than a Gaussian kernel matrix, an interested user should try to derive a new *system assembler* class, providing a method to evaluate a given entry of the (dense) matrix.
+To construct H matrices for other matrix types than a Gaussian kernel matrix, an interested user should try to derive a new *system assembler* class, providing a method to evaluate a given entry of the (dense) matrix.
 In the example code from above, the implemented class is called *gaussian_kernel_system_assembler*.

 ## Current State of the Project